 • The Design Thinking Toolkit for Educators.
-Created by leading design and innovation consulting firm IDEO, this toolkit contains a design thinking process overview, methods, and instructions that help educators put design thinking into action.
+Created by leading design and innovation consults contains.

+contains a design thinking process overview, methods, and instructions that help educators put design thinking into action.
 Also included is the Designer's Workbook, which helps educators create solutions to design challenges.